 - Durability: Inlays and onlays are more robust than traditional fillings, making them an excellent choice for restoring molars that endure heavy chewing forces.

-- Aesthetic Appeal: Crafted to match the color of your natural teeth, inlays and onlays blend seamlessly, ensuring a discreet restoration.
+- Aesthetic Appeal: Crafted to match the color of your natural teeth, inlays and onlays blend in seamlessly, ensuring a discreet restoration.

 - Preservation of Tooth Structure: Unlike crowns, which require extensive reshaping of the tooth, inlays and onlays conserve more of the natural tooth.